trirpi/watch-your-profanity/README.md

     sudo apt install python3-tk
     pip3 install python3-xlib pyautogui

 Now you can run it!
+Put your mouse in a text area.
+After this it will type a word and press enter over and over again.

 ## Screenshot